OspreyX/plottable-website/README.md

     <img src="/build/images/global/foobar.png">

-_This is a good candidate to create a custom Liquid Filter._

 ## JavaScript / SASS

 The default Grunt task will compile and minify specific JavaScript/SASS files.
 You'll need to look at the `Gruntfile` to see the specifics.
 In order to include a new JS file, you'll need to add that file in `Gruntfile`.
 For the most part, you'll want to include your JS file to concatenate with `/build/js/application.js` however, you'll see that Modernizr and Respond.js are compiled separately.
 This is because Modernizr need to be included in `<head>` while Respond.js is included only for IE < 9.
 If for some reason you need to be specific about how to include your JS, you'll want to specify that in the `Gruntfile`.